-William D. Ford Direct Student Loan.
-Through the William D. Ford Direct Student Loan program, the federal government loans money to students based on the university's determination of the student's financial need and cost of education.
+Stafford Student Loans.
+The federal government loans money to students based on the university's determination of the student's financial need and cost of education.
 Repayment begins after the student graduates, leaves school, or drops below half-time enrollment.
-Under this program there are two loan types: subsidized and unsubsidized.
-With a subsidized Direct Student Loan, the federal government pays the interest on the loan principal during the student's in-school status, grace, and other authorized periods of deferment.
+There are two Stafford Loan types: subsidized and unsubsidized.
+With a subsidized Stafford, the federal government pays the interest on the loan principal during the student's in-school status, grace, and other authorized periods of deferment.

-The school may determine that the student is eligible for an unsubsidized Direct Student Loan.
-In this program, the federal government does not pay the interest during the student's in-school status, grace, or other authorized periods of deferment.
-As the student proceeds through school, interest will accrue and will be added once the student enters repayment.
+The school may determine that the student is eligible for an unsubsidized Stafford Loan.
+In this program, the federal government does not pay the interest during the student's inschool status, grace, or other authorized periods of deferment.
+As the student proceeds through school, interest will accrue and will be added to the principal once the student enters repayment.
 Otherwise, conditions and terms for the two programs are the same.

 The variable interest rate is adjusted every July 1.
-The current interest rate can be found at www.ed.gov/directloan.
 The rate cannot exceed 8.25 percent.
 In addition, there is a 3 percent loan origination fee deducted from each disbursement.
 The federal government provides several options for repayment once the student has left school.
 For students who are considered dependent based on their financial aid application, the following total annual loan limits for subsidized and unsubsidized loans apply: freshmen may borrow up to \$2,625 per year; sophomores, up to \$3,500 per year; and juniors and seniors, up to \$5,500 per year.
 For students who are considered independent, the following annual loan limits apply: freshmen may borrow up to \$6,625, of which only \$2,625 can be subsidized; sophomores, up to \$7,500, of which only \$3,500 can be subsidized; and juniors and seniors, up to \$10,500, of which only \$5,500 can be subsidized.

 Federal Perkins Loan.
 The Federal Perkins Loan program is funded by the federal government and is awarded based on financial need.
 The school is the actual lender, and repayments after graduation are made to the university at a 5 percent interest rate.
-Like the subsidized Student Loan, no interest accrues on the Perkins Loan during the student's in-school status, grace, or other authorized periods of deferment.
+Like the subsidized Stafford Loan, no interest accrues on the Perkins Loan during the student's in-school status, grace, or other authorized periods of deferment.
 If funding is available, deferment and cancellation provisions may apply to graduates working in community service, qualifying law enforcement, and teaching occupations.
-Maximum undergraduate awards for 2003- 2004 were \$3,000.
+Maximum undergraduate awards for 2004- 2005 were \$3,000 per individual student.

 Parent Loan for Undergraduate Students.
-Under the Parent Loan for Undergraduate Students (PLUS), parents may borrow money from the federal government on behalf of their dependent students.
-With this loan, interest is not deferred and repayment begins within 60 days after the final disbursement for the enrollment period.
+Under the Parent Loan for Undergraduate Students (PLUS) Program, parents may borrow money from the federal government on behalf of their dependent students.
+With this loan, interest is not deferred and repayment begins within 60 days of the final disbursement for the enrollment period.
 The PLUS approval is based on the parents' credit history.
 There is a variable interest rate adjusted every July 1 that cannot exceed 9 percent.
 The maximum loan amount is determined by subtracting all other financial aid from the student's cost of education.
-If parents are determined ineligible for a PLUS and students need additional funds, they should contact the Student Financial Assistance office to determine their eligibility for an unsubsidized Direct Student Loan.
+If parents are determined ineligible for a PLUS and students need additional funds, they should contact the Student Financial Assistance office to determine their eligibility for an unsubsidized Stafford Loan.